energysistem/manuals/42174 - AQUATIC/en/02-maintenance.md

 * After using the device, wash the device with fresh water and dry thoroughly.
 Do not open the connector cover during this process.
 Do not use abrasive or corrosive cleaning products.

-* Do not expose your *Energy Music Box Aquatic Bluetooth*  to shock or high temperatures.
+* Do not expose your *Energy Music Box Aquatic Bluetooth*  to shock or high temperatures (maximum +40 degrees).

 * Do not disassemble the device.
 Any repair must be done exlusively by qualified personnel of Energy Sistem Soyntec S.A.